rebma-io/lab/docs/electronics/passives/resistors.md

 they have one of the following compositions.
 I've linked to much more in-depth reviews of the various types along with trade-offs.
 I mostly keep carbon-film and metal-film resistors around for most uses, with a few wirewound for higher power applications.
+These are listed (approximately) from cheapest to most expensive.

 [Carbon composition](https://eepower.com/resistor-guide/resistor-materials/carbon-composition-resistor/)
 : Carbon composition resistors (CCR) are fixed value resistors.
 They are